 The Buechel Memorial Lakota Museum in St. Francis, South Dakota demonstrates the Mission’s enduring respect for the traditions, culture, and history of the Lakota of the Rosebud Reservation.
 Named after Father Eugene Buechel, S.J., a noted missionary, linguist, and ethnologist who came to St. Francis Mission in 1902, the museum contains many unique artifacts, images, and documents.

 The Buechel Memorial Lakota Museum is an important resource for historians, ethnographers, anthropologists, and artists.
 Today there are over two thousand items in the ethnographic collection as well as an extensive photographic collection that exceeds 42,000 items.
-Pictures of the exhibits are permitted; however, in order to protect the exhibits, “flash” or other artificial lighting is not permitted.
+As of October 1, 2015, pictures of the exhibits are no longer permitted in order to protect the artifacts.

 In need of a photograph for research or a project?
 Download our Photo Archive permission form at the bottom of this page!